Is Multi-Unit Ownership Possible?

 With such an easy-to-scale, simple business model, John, a former CFO for a national bakery, was impressed with Fantastic Sams’ performance in an already-stable industry.
 He and Patti appreciate the level of support offered to franchisees, which makes it easier to be profitable and own multiple units.

-Although many franchisees started with just a single unit, most of our salons are operated by multi-unit owners.
-That’s because Fantastic Sams operates in an industry with long-term economic stability, and we strive to make it easier for investors to own multiple units through financial incentives for purchasing more than one salon.
-Add to this our industry-leading financing opportunities, and prospective franchisees quickly understand why we’re still at the top of our game more than 40 years in.
+Although many franchisees start with just a single unit, most of our salons are operated by multi-unit owners.
+That’s because Fantastic Sams operates in an industry with long-term economic stability, and we strive to make it easier for investors to own multiple units through financial incentives as well as our relationship with The Bancorp.
+That’s why we’re still at the top of our game after more than 40 years.

 Manage the manager of your franchise hair salons

 How do these individuals and our many other successful multi-unit owners manage?
 The short answer is our business model, which makes easy work of managing multiple locations.
 Our franchisees don’t need any salon experience; they just need a solid business background.

 Owners typically hire licensed cosmetologists to manage the salon and work with the stylists.
 A multi-unit owner can shine by staying on top of marketing and “managing the manager,” a skilled General Manager who can make sure stylists are on top of their game and clients always leave happy.
 One GM can handle two or three salons, so franchisees can create a tiered management system that makes it easy to understand what’s going on at any salon at any given moment.

 Geographic diversification makes more sense to some owners, who like the idea of investing in multiple units so that they can build an interconnected network of businesses that support one another.

 Stable industry, diversification strategy